-Camp Rotary is an accessible, accredited summer camp owned by the Rotary Club of Fredericton and operated by Easter Seals New Brunswick, with support from Rotary Clubs across the province!
+Camp Rotary is an accessible, accredited summer camp owned and operated by Easter Seals New Brunswick, with support from Rotary Clubs across the province!
 If you want to know more about Camp Rotary, or if you wish to make a tax-deductible donation, please contact us.

 Camp Rotary on Grand Lake has been offering summer camp adventures for people with disabilities in New Brunswick since 1952.
 Originally operated as a therapeutic recreation centre for children with physical disabilities, the camp now offers a host of summertime activities for children and adults of any ability level.
 Camp Rotary is now recognized as a leader in accessible outdoor camping in Canada and boasts a fully bilingual program.